Bdellium

-Bdellium /ˈdɛliəm/ (also bdellion or false myrrh) is a semi-transparent oleo-gum resin extracted from Commiphora wightii plants of India, and from Commiphora africana trees growing in sub-saharan Africa.
+Bdellium /ˈdɛliəm/ (also bdellion or false myrrh) is a semi-transparent oleo-gum resin extracted from Commiphora wightii plants, and from Commiphora africana trees growing in sub-saharan Africa.
 According to Pliny the best quality came from Bactria.
-Other named sources for the resin are India, Arabia, Media, and Babylon.
+Other named sources for the resin are India, Pakistan, Arabia, Media, and Babylon.

 Composition

 Bdellium consists of a water-soluble gum, a resin, and an essential oil.
 The essential oil of Commiphora africana contains predominantly α-thujene, α- and β-pinene, and p-cymene.

 Uses

 Bdellium is used in perfumery, as incense, and in traditional medicine.
 It is an adulterant of the more costly myrrh.

 Name

-Middle English, from Latin, from Greek βδέλλιον.